piotrowy/sorting/README.md

 Possible ways (it means provided by me or already existings tools):
 * Preferable way - use Clion it's the best.
 * CMake - yes, there are already defined files.

+#Future works
+I work on implementation of setting timeouts on executed algorithms.